-Councils across the UK use Brain in Hand to strengthen and extend their support services.
+Councils and NHS providers across the UK use Brain in Hand to strengthen and extend their support services.

-A unique personalised support software Brain in Hand helps people with mental health conditions, autism and learning difficulties cope better with the problems they face in life and so prevent critical incidents.
-The software gives people access to detailed personalised support, when and where they need it, from their phone.
-This delivers benefits vital for increased independence including reduced anxieties, fewer panic attacks and incidents of self-harm.
+A unique, personalised support system, Brain in Hand helps people with mental health conditions, autism and learning difficulties cope better with the problems they face in life, preventing critical incidents.
+The software gives people access to detailed personalised support, accessible from their phone whenever it’s needed.
+This delivers benefits vital for increased independence, including reduced anxieties, fewer panic attacks and incidents of self-harm.

-Easy to implement, councils and providers report it helps advance outcomes, provides safe and effective support through the discharge period and frees staff time to focus on proactive support.
+Easy to implement, councils and providers report that Brain in Hand helps to advance outcomes, provide safe and effective support through the discharge period and free staff time to focus on proactive support.
 Councils using Brain in Hand report that it helps deliver an increase in discharge from services and an average annual reduction in cost of £4,500 per user.

 Brain in Hand is designed to arm people with access to personalised support from an app on their phone.
 It’s packed with features including:

 Never Forget – A diary and notes for difficult to remember tasks

 Enter appointments and routines into your Brain in Hand diary so you can plan ahead and make sure no events or activities are missed.

 Reduce Anxiety – Access to pre-planned coping strategies instantly

 Everyone faces different challenges in life and know which coping strategies work best for them.
 But when under pressure this can be forgotten.
 Brain in Hand gives easy and instant access to a person’s best thinking when it’s needed most.